yash-cginfinity-225/Ecommerce-Website-Assignment-225/DataSeed/ReadMe.md

-# Copy the Repository and run these commandsi n the DataSeed Folder to setup the DB
+# Copy the Repository and run these commands in the DataSeed Folder to setup the DB

 * dotnet add package Microsoft.EntityFrameworkCore
 * dotnet add package Microsoft.EntityFrameworkCore.Tools